tristan-cavaness/Great-Power-War-Analysis/README.md

 Citation:

-Klein Goldewijk, K., Beusen, A., Doelman, J., and Stehfest, E. (2017), �Anthropogenic land use estimates for the Holocene � HYDE 3.2�, Earth System Science Data, 9, 927�953.
+Klein Goldewijk, K., Beusen, A., Doelman, J., and Stehfest, E. (2017), “Anthropogenic land use estimates for the Holocene – HYDE 3.2”, Earth System Science Data, 9, 927–953.

-Utrecht University / PBL Netherlands Environmental Assessment Agency � History Database of the Global Environment (HYDE v3.3, 2023).
+Utrecht University / PBL Netherlands Environmental Assessment Agency — History Database of the Global Environment (HYDE v3.3, 2023).

 Processed and distributed through Our World in Data.